The Worst Parents In Sports History

 Danton claimed he actually hired the hitman to kill his father, served five years in prison, then returned to pro hockey in Sweden in 2011.

-3. Damir Dokic — Jelena Dokic's Father
+3. Damir Dokic (Jelena Dokic)

-Bottom line: There are a lot of out-of-control sports parents, but few can top the sheer audacity of Damir Dokic, father to the former No. 2 player in the world, Jelena Dokic.
+There are a lot of out-of-control sports parents, but few can top the sheer audacity of Damir Dokic, father to the former No. 2 player in the world, Jelena Dokic.

 Damir physically and verbally abused his daughter and almost pulled a career Grand Slam of a different variety after he was thrown out of Wimbledon, the U.S. Open and Australian Open.
 After he was tossed from the Australian Open, he threatened to bomb the Australian embassy in Belgrade, where he lived, with hand grenades.